 Arguments against

-Implementation may cause a loss of parking on Muzzey St and Worthen Rd, potentially creating safety hazards for pedestrians crossing to the Cinema side.
+Concerns over potential loss of parking on Muzzey St and Worthen Rd, which could make crossing to the Cinema side perilous.

-Proposed solutions like concrete blocks are aesthetically unpleasing and potentially unsafe compared to raised bike lanes.
+Criticism of proposed 'cheap' solutions like concrete blocks, which are aesthetically unpleasing and potentially unsafe compared to raised lanes.

-It is premature to fund the study now because major developments like the new high school and MBTA-related housing will fundamentally change traffic patterns in the next 36-48 months.
+Believes it is premature to fund the study now because major developments (16 Clark St and the new high school) will fundamentally change traffic patterns in the next 36-48 months.

 — Sarah Wolfson, Pct 6

-The town should explore outside funding sources, such as MassDOT or Safe Routes to School, before committing local funds.
+Suggests exploring outside funding sources (Safe Routes to School, MassDOT) before committing local funds.

 — Sarah Wolfson, Pct 6